 Rare Andean Fossils Discovered by Colombian Police

-The bones, which make up parts of larger skeletons of the prehistoric mammals and reptiles that once lived in South America are now in custody being examined by experts in order to determine their origin.
+The bones make up parts of larger skeletons of the prehistoric mammals and reptiles.
+These are animals that once lived in South America.
+The fossils are now in custody being examined by experts in order to determine their exact origin.

 Workers at the Colombian institutes of Anthropology and History and of Geology and Minerals have determined that the bones date from the Mesozoic and most likely from the Jurassic, dating the fossils at somewhere between 150-200 million years old.